nodemailer/wildduck/README.md

 node examples/push-mail.js username@example.com
 ```

-This should "deliver" a new message to the INBOX of _username@example.com_ by using the built-in SMTP maildrop interface.
+This should "deliver" a new message to the INBOX of _username@example.com_ by using the built-in LMTP maildrop interface.
 If your email client is connected then you should promptly see the new message.

 ## Outbound SMTP

 Use [ZoneMTA](https://github.com/zone-eu/zone-mta) with the [ZoneMTA-WildDuck](https://github.com/wildduck-email/zonemta-wildduck) plugin.
 This gives you an outbound SMTP server that uses Wild Duck accounts for authentication.

+## Outbound SMTP

+Use [Haraka](http://haraka.github.io/) with [queue/lmtp](http://haraka.github.io/manual/plugins/queue/lmtp.html) plugin.
+Wild Duck specific recipient processing plugin coming soon!

 ## License